JonathanLyon2021/Typescript_Practice/README.md

 # Typescript_Practice
 This is TypeScript practice that I am implementing in my code now.
+This is not one whole program, this is multiple different programs in different folders.
+Each folder contains a different program(ie. TypeScript2, TypeScript3, etc.).
+This has made my understanding of TypeScript much better.
+Some of these are tutorials from YouTube and me switching the tutorial code around to make it more challenging for me to run it and understand it.
+Moving forward I feel more confident using TypeScript and statically typed languages, they create less errors & more clarity.

 # Overview
 In this repository you will find files that I made to implement TypeScript which works in connection with JavaScript.
 The JavaScript compilier sompiles the TypeScript file.
 We go through all of the subjects in TypeScript.
 Here are the subjects: